kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 bin/app start
 ```

-This is because it take time for the old application to shutdown
+This is because it takes time for the old application to shutdown
 gracefully.
 Hence, running start command immediately would likely to cause
 the following error: